 Sue was still asleep when I returned, but my showering woke her up and together we made our way up the decks for afternoon tea.
 Shocking!
 I wasn’t the least bit hungry but satisfied myself that any calories I was taking in were making good the deficit of the previous hour.

 Sue took the binoculars up on deck and I stayed in our cabin to start this blog.
-Every now and then I would glance out of our porthole on a truly wonderful view.
+Now and then I would glance out of our porthole at a truly wonderful view.
 Watching the little boats speed across our field of view against such a fantastic backdrop (the storm clouds had long since gone) and framed by our circular window on the world was lovely, though not conducive to speedy blogging.
 When Sue returned from her spying mission I took the binoculars up on deck and had a good look at the surrounding islands and very nice hillside properties while she watched Al Jazeera.

-After the evening meal we lay on the sunbeds and watched ‘ABBA in Japan’ on the big screen up on the very top deck of the ship.
+After the evening meal, we lay on the sunbeds and watched ‘ABBA in Japan’ on the big screen up on the very top deck of the ship.
 What a great band.
 I hoped Victoria enjoyed them as I guess they heard and saw the video too.

 From there we shot down to deck 9 and listened to a string quartet play in one of the bars and when they finished we raced off to the stern of the ship to see a show titled, ‘Seychelles Folk Dancing’.
 A band played through a history of the development of dancing in the islands and two young girls bopped and wiggled their bums to the various tunes, keeping in time with some very complicated melodies and having the occasional colourful costume change.
 Very entertaining.